 STOVE TOP METHOD:

-- Add the can of chipotle chilis, fire roasted tomatoes, onion, and garlic to the canister of a blender or food processor.
+- Add the chipotle chilis, fire roasted tomatoes, onion, and garlic to the canister of a blender or food processor.
 Pulse for 1 minute, until smooth, set aside.

 - Heat the olive oil in a large pot or dutch oven over medium high heat.